quicwg/ops-drafts/draft-ietf-quic-manageability.md

 its position in the header is also variable depending on the length of the source and destionation connection ID.
 See Section 4.6 of {{QUIC-TRANSPORT}}.

+## Use of Port Numbers

+Applications that have a mapping for TCP as well as QUIC are expected to use the same port number for both services.
+However, similar as today for TCP based services, especially when application layer information are encrypted, there is no guarantee that a specific application uses the registered port, or the used port is carrying traffic belong to the respective registered service.
+Respectively {{QUIC-TRANSPORT}} specifies the use of Alt-Svc for discovery of QUIC/HTTP services on other ports.

+Further, as QUIC as a connection ID, it is also possible to maintain multiple QUIC connection over one 5-tuple.
+However, if the connection ID is not present in the packet header, all packets of the 5-tuple belong to the same QUIC connection.

 ## Integrity Protection of the Wire Image {#wire-integrity}

 As soon as the cryptographic context is established, all information in the